 As the background section would make the paper 'unpublishable,' it is to be included as an appendix only if your committee feels some information needs to be included.
-Then, it can readily be omitted without having to re-sequence the references in the text or otherwise substantially rework the paper for submission.
+Then, it can readily be omitted to submit it without having to resequence the references in the text or otherwise substantially rework the paper.

 If your committee does not require a background section, recognize some questions during the defense often originate with, and then advance from, this background material.
-In short, know everything there is to know about your topic and research.
+In short, know everything there is to know about your topic.